theafricanengineer/theafricanengineer.github.io/_posts/2017-05-06-the-rise-of-modern-programming-languages.md

 In this case, a string message, '*scala is awesome*' is send to the **actor** '***simpleActor***'.
 Note that the actor is always to the left of the bang and the message is always to the right.

-When an actor receives a message it tries to find a correponding match within the cases defined in the **receive** block using **pattern matching**.
+When an actor receives a message it tries to find a corresponding match within the cases defined in the **receive** block using **pattern matching**.
 If no matching case is found, the default case (if any), will be executed.
 For example, in our sample program above, when a message containing a `float` (32.134) was sent to the actor, the default case was executed ("I don't know what this is").
 Note the underscore (**_**) for the default case.

 Every actor has a **mailbox** in which  messages sent to it are queued for further action.
 When an actor sends a message, it does not block, and when it receives a message, it is not interrupted.